klaundal/ppigrf/README.md

 ## Contact
 If you find errors, please let me know!

-You don't need to ask permission to copy or use this code, but I would be happy to know if you do.
+You don't need permission to copy or use this code, but I would be happy to know if it is useful for anyone else.

 karl.laundal at uib.no